paulfitzpatrick85/CI-Portfolio-Project-1/README.md

 ## Bugs found while creaing and testing
 A large number of breakpoints had to be used to allow for correct reponsiveness across screen sizes to maintain the sites structural intregrity.

 ## deployment

+I deployed the website through github pages and confirmed that it displayed correctly across multipe screen sizes from large monitors to laptop, tablet and small smartphones.

 ## credits
 All images taken from pexels except for both picture of wooden toys on resources page, taken from fruugo.ie and amazon respectively.